eitanyaffe/dckr/README.md

 # dr: A docker wrapper

-This helper script calls docker in order to spin up a container with a user-specified image, mounting user-defined volumes, and calling a specific container command.
+This helper script generates and calls a tailored docker command.
+It customizes the commandf with a user-specified image, mounts a set of user-defined volumes, and calls a user-specified command within the command.

-dr has two commands or flavors.
-The ```run``` command destorys the container upon completion of the container command.
-In the ```up/down/execute``` workflow the user first spins up a container with a key (```up``` command), calls multiple commands using th ```execute``` command, and upon completion shuts down the container using the ```down``` command.
+dr has two workflows.
+The ```run``` command spins up a container, executes a command, and destorys the container upon completion.
+The ```up/down/execute``` workflow is designed for cases where we wish to avoid the overhead of creating and destroying containers.
+Here the the user first spins up a container with a user-speficied key using the ```up``` command, calls multiple commands using th ```execute``` command, and can destroy the container using the ```down``` command.

 ## Syntax